-MA HANDBOOK 2022-2023
+MA HANDBOOK

 NOTE: This information is intended as a supplement to the Calendar of the Faculty of Graduate Studies.
-The 2022-2023 FGS Calendar https://academiccalendar.dal.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&catalogid=118 contains the official regulations of the University and the Faculty.
+The 2023-2024 FGS Calendar https://academiccalendar.dal.ca/~/Catalog/ViewCatalog.aspx?pageid=viewcatalog&catalogid=124&topi cgroupid=35459 contains the official regulations of the University and the Faculty.